delaneyj/datastar/code/go/site/static/md/examples/custom_events.md

 </div>
 ```

 Datastar `data-on-*` plugin can listen to any event, including custom events.
 In this example, we are listening to a custom event `myevent` on the `foo` element.
-When the event is triggered, the event details are stored in the `eventDetails` store and the `eventCount` store is incremented.
+When the event is triggered, the event details are signalsd in the `eventDetails` signals and the `eventCount` signals is incremented.
 The event is triggered every second using `setInterval` in the script tag.

 This is primarily used when interacting with Web Components or other custom elements that emit custom events.